Gorham (CDP), New Hampshire

-Gorham is a census-designated place (CDP) and the main village in the town of Gorham in Coos County, New Hampshire, United States.
+Gorham is a census-designated place (CDP) and the main village in the town of Gorham, New Hampshire, United States.
 The population of the CDP was 1,851 at the 2020 census, out of 2,698 people in the entire town of Gorham.

 Geography

 The CDP is in the central part of the town of Gorham, on the south side of the Androscoggin River.
 The CDP extends from Moose Brook State Park in the west to the Shelburne town line in the east.
 The northern border, from west to east, includes Jimtown Road, Moose Brook, and the Androscoggin River, while the southern border follows a power line and a pipeline.
 U.S. Route 2 runs through the center of Gorham as its Main Street, leading east 22 mi to Bethel, Maine, and west 24 mi to Lancaster.
 New Hampshire Route 16 joins US 2 through the center of Gorham but leads north 6 mi to Berlin and south over Pinkham Notch 27 mi to North Conway.

 According to the U.S. Census Bureau, the Gorham CDP has a total area of 4.6 km2, of which 4.4 sqkm are land and 0.2 sqkm, or 4.81%, are water.